microsoft/vscode-npm-scripts/README.md

 ## Release Notes

+- 0.0.7 adding an icon and changed the display name to 'NPM Script Runner'.
 - 0.0.4 the keybinding was changed from `R` to `N` to avoid conflicts with the default `workbench.action.files.newUntitledFile` command.